Henry Francis Lyte: Early career and marriage

-In 1817 Lyte became a curate in Marazion, Cornwall, and there met and married Anne Maxwell, daughter of William Maxwell of a well-known Scottish-Irish family.
-She was 31, seven years older than her husband and a "keen Methodist."
-Furthermore, she "could not match her husband's good looks and personal charm."
-Nevertheless, the marriage was happy and successful.
+In 1817 Lyte became a curate in Marazion, Cornwall, and there met Anne Maxwell, a daughter of William Maxwell, of a well-known Ulster-Scots family.
+They were married by license at Walcot, Bath, on 21 January 1818.
+She was 31, seven years older than Lyte, and a "keen Methodist."
+On Sunday mornings in Brixham, Lyte would drive his wife to the Methodist society before proceeding to his own church, which she would attend in the evenings.
+She "could not match her husband's good looks and personal charm", but the marriage was happy and successful.
 Anne eventually made Lyte's situation more comfortable by contributing her family fortune, and she was an excellent manager of the house and finances.
-They had two daughters and three sons, one of whom was the chemist and photographer Farnham Maxwell-Lyte.
-A grandson was the well known historian Sir Henry Churchill Maxwell-Lyte.
+They had two daughters and three sons, one of whom was the chemist and photographer Farnham Maxwell Lyte.
+A grandson was the well known historian Henry Maxwell Lyte.

 From 1820 to 1822 the Lytes lived in Sway, Hampshire.
-Itself only 5 mi from the sea, the house in Sway was the only one the couple shared during their marriage that was neither on a river or by the sea.
-At Sway Lyte lost a month-old daughter and wrote his first book, later published as Tales In Verse Illustrative of the Several Petitions of the Lord's Prayer (1826).
-In 1822 the Lytes moved to Dittisham, Devon, on the River Dart and then, after Lyte had regained some measure of health, to the small parish of Charleton.
+Itself only 5 mi from the English Channel, the house in Sway was the only one the couple shared during their marriage that was neither on a river nor by the sea.
+At Sway, in 1821 Lyte lost a month-old daughter, Anna Maria.
+While there, he wrote his first book, later published as Tales In Verse Illustrative of the Several Petitions of the Lord's Prayer (1826).
+In 1822, the Lytes moved to Dittisham, Devon, on the River Dart; and then, after Lyte had regained some measure of his health, to the small parish of Charleton.
+On 19 October 1823, while in Charleton, Lyte preached the sermon "Without God in the World," which attracted the attention of George Canning, later briefly prime minister.
+In the sermon, Lyte compared the fates of men who lived for God or for the world in the face of approaching death.
+Skinner says the sermon demonstrates " a prominent 'hell-fire' note and was true to the tradition of Wesley and the Evangelical Revival" but with "a peculiar beauty about both the language and the content."